KolluriSatya/CI_learn_example/README.md

 ## Github triggering events

 Only when we make a push from development branch to main branch, the event is triggered.
-NOTE: Not when testing branches to development branches.
+NOTE: When testing branches is merged to development branches, the events are not triggered.

+## Commands
+git file changes
+git add --all
+git commit -m "messgae"
+git